Ernie Haase & Signature Sound: 2011–15

-On January 18, 2011, it was announced that bass singer Tim Duncan had left, and Ian Owens had joined the group as the new bass singer for the group.
-The group released a new project called "Here We Are Again" in February 2012.
-In October 2012, Ian Owens announced his resignation and later joined Soul'd Out Quartet, and Paul Harkey joined as the new bass singer.
+On January 18, 2011, it was announced that bass singer Tim Duncan had left after 8 years, and Ian Owens had joined the group as the new bass singer for the group.
+The group released a new project called Here We Are Again in February 2012.
+In October 2012, Ian Owens announced his resignation after 2 years and later joined Soul'd Out Quartet, and Paul Harkey joined as the new bass singer.
 In April 2015, Doug Anderson announced in a video with Haase that he will be stepping down from his position in Signature Sound to pursue a full-time solo career.
 Anderson had been with the group as its baritone singer since its inception in 2002, a total of 13 years.
 It was later announced that Dustin Doyle of Beyond The Ashes will be replacing Anderson in the Baritone part.